When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 9. Bail-making pliers

-In the world of jewelry making, a mallet is often used to strike metal while it’s being shaped or formed.
+In the world of jewelry, a mallet is often used to strike metal while it’s being shaped or formed.
 It can be made out of wood, but it’s also available in plastic and various metals.

 11. Measuring tape

 However, if you find that your projects require more precise measurements, then you might want to invest in a more expensive one that has smaller increments marked on it.

 12. Bead reamer

-A Bead reamer is a tool that is used to enlarge an opening in a bead or gemstone.
-The reamer has a tapered tip that allows you to make the hole larger without damaging the surface of your bead.
+A bead reamer is a tool that is used to enlarge an opening in a bead or gemstone.
+It has a tapered tip that allows you to make the hole larger without damaging the surface of your bead.
 It consists of two parts, the handle, and the blade.

 13. Flat-nose pliers

 Flat-nose pliers are often used as an alternative to jewelry-making tools like needle-nosed pliers or round-nosed pliers because they can grab onto small objects more easily than other tools.

 14. Chain-nose pliers

-Bent chain-nose pliers are used for gripping small items or holding them steady while you work with another tool.
-You can also use them to make loops in wire by squeezing one side of an open jump ring until it closes around a piece of jewelry hardware such as a clasp or earring post.
+Bent chain-nose pliers are used for the exact same things as chain-nose pliers only they have bent jaws.
+You can also use them to make loops in the wire by squeezing one side of an open jump ring until it closes around a piece of jewelry hardware such as a clasp or earring hook.

 15. Jeweler’s Saw

-17. Bench vise clamp with spring-loaded jaws
+16. Bench vise clamp with spring-loaded jaws

 (This tool is mostly used by professionals so it’s not required for you to purchase it if you are a beginner).

-The bench vise clamp with spring-loaded jaws is a small, portable vise that is used to hold an object steady for drilling and other metalworking processes.
+The bench vise clamp with spring-loaded jaws is a small, portable vise that is used to hold an object steady for drilling and other metalworking or woodworking processes.
 The jaws can be opened and closed via a lever on the side of the clamp.

-It’s important to use a bench vise clamp with spring-loaded jaws when holding items that may be damaged by pressure — such as glass or ceramic tile — because they do not have enough elasticity to withstand being squeezed by force.
+It’s important to use this tool when holding items that may be damaged by pressure — such as glass or ceramic tile — because they do not have enough elasticity to withstand being squeezed by force.

-18. Polishing cloth
+17. Polishing cloth

-19. Lathe Machine
+18. Lathe Machine